Aliases for CYBA Gene

 GeneCards Summary for CYBA Gene

 CYBA (Cytochrome B-245 Alpha Chain) is a Protein Coding gene.
 Diseases associated with CYBA include Chronic Granulomatous Disease, Autosomal, Due To Deficiency Of Cyba and Chronic Granulomatous Disease.
-Among its related pathways are Toxoplasmosis and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and Toxoplasmosis.
 GO annotations related to this gene include protein heterodimerization activity and SH3 domain binding.

 UniProtKB/Swiss-Prot for CYBA Gene